Planning your own funeral

 As long as you aged 50 or over, you are guaranteed to be accepted for a Simplicity Cremations Prepaid Funeral Plan.

-View our funeral prices for more information on the funeral plans we offer.
+View our prepaid funeral plans for more information on what each funeral plan provides.

 Plan your funeral service with Simplicity